 The meteorite and arsenic discoveries put to rest questions of what caused the explosion and why people became sick, but questions remain about the reports of water boiling in the crater -- if they are true at all.
 Was the meteorite so hot that, upon impact, it caused the groundwater to boil?
 Some commentators have claimed that meteorites, especially those of moderate size like scientists believe this one was, are cold when they hit the ground -- not hot.
 However, there's no conclusive proof about whether meteorites are hot or cold upon impact.
 Available evidence indicates that just after landing, meteorites are cold or only slightly warm [source: Cornell University Astronomy Department].
 Meteorite impacts aren't known to cause major fires or to scorch large areas.

 So why did the water boil?
 One possible answer is that some sort of geothermal event took place, with venting gases boiling the water, or perhaps the local villagers misreported what they saw.
 In any case, it's a question that may never be solved.

-For more information about meteors and other related topics, please check out the links on the next page.
+For more information about meteors and other related topics, please check out the links below.